michaeluno/amazon-auto-links/readme.txt

 More detailed instruction, please refer to the [To register as a Product Advertising API developer](https://docs.aws.amazon.com/AWSECommerceService/latest/GSG/GettingStarted.html#BecominganAssociate) or [**How to Obtain Access Key and Secret Key**](http://wordpress.org/plugins/amazon-auto-links/other_notes/) section.

 = Is the plugin compatible with PA-API 5? =
 Yes.
 The plugin is compatible with PA-API (Amazon Product Advertising API) 5.0.
+The PA-API 4 is no longer available as of 10/31/2019 so if you are still using API keys of the old API, you need to reissue them.

 = I'm migrating from Amazon Associates Link Builder (AALB).
-Can this plugin display products with their shortcodes? = Yes, enable the option by going to `Dashboard` -> `Auto Amazon Links` -> `Settings` -> `3rd Party` -> `Amazon Associates Link Builder`.
+Can this plugin display products with their shortcodes? = Yes, enable the option by navigating to `Dashboard` -> `Auto Amazon Links` -> `Settings` -> `3rd Party` -> `Amazon Associates Link Builder`.

 There you also want to set the __Template Conversion__ option.
 Make sure you enable your desired Auto Amazon Links templates in `Dashboard` -> `Auto Amazon Links` -> `Templates`.
 Then reload the `3rd Party` screen.
-There you'll see active templates are listed for the conversion option.
+There, you'll see active templates are listed for the conversion option.

 = What does a Unit mean? =

 A unit is a set of rules that defines how Amazon products should be displayed.

-When you display Amazon products, you would specify a unit and the plugin will generate outputs based on the rules defined for the unit.
+When you display Amazon products, you would specify a unit and the plugin will generate outputs based on the rules defined in the unit.

-= What would be the benefit to upgrade to the pro version? =
+= What would be the benefit to upgrade to the Pro version? =

-With the pro version, unlimited numbers of units can be created.
-Also the number of categories per unit, the number of items to display per unit are unrestricted as well.
+With the Pro version, unlimited numbers of units can be created.
+Also, the number of categories per unit, the number of items to display per unit are unrestricted as well.
 Please consider upgrading it.
 [Auto Amazon Links Pro](https://store.michaeluno.jp/amazon-auto-links-pro/downloads/amazon-auto-links-pro/) As of Pro 2.0.6, links can be displayed in multiple columns.

 = I get a blank white page after adding a unit to the theme.
 What is it?
 What should I do? =